atomicdata-dev/atomic-data-docs/src/core/paths.md

 `https://example.com/john employer description` => `The greatest company!`

 In the example above, the XCorp subject exists and is the source of the `The greatest company!` value.
-However, using paths, it's also possible to created nested resources _without creating new URLs for all children_.
+We can use this path as a unique identifier for the description of John's current employer.
+Note that the data for the description of that employer does not have to be in John's control for this path to work - it can live on a totally different server.
+However, in Atomic Data it's also possible to include this description in the resource of John as a _Nested Resource_.

 ## Nested Resources

-All Atomic Data Resources that we've discussed so far have a URL as a subject.
+All Atomic Data Resources that we've discussed so far have an explicit URL as a subject.
 Unfortunately, creating unique and resolvable URLs can be a bother, and sometimes not necessary.
 If you've worked with RDF, this is what Blank Nodes are used for.
 In Atomic Data, we have something similar: _Nested Resources_.